Emma Hutton Chief Executive Officer

 Jenny Cook Head of Operations

-Jenny is our Head of Operations, managing the overall daily operations and responsible for human resources and charitable finance.
-She is also the charity’s Data Protection Officer and is the first point of contact for enquiries about our organisation.
+With over 10 years’ experience in HR and Operations, Jenny is responsible for human resource management and the daily operations of our charity.
+Jenny is the Data Protection Officer at JustRight Scotland and the first point of contact for enquiries about our organisation.

 Jenny is currently studying Human Resource Management, CIPD level 7 accreditation, at the University of Strathclyde and will graduate in 2024.

 Jenny is passionate about human rights with focus on discrimination and equity.

 Barbara is a Legal Director and Partner, and leads our Scottish Just Law Centre.
 Having graduated from Glasgow University with First Class Honours in Public International Law, she obtained an LLM from New York University, covering international human rights law, made possible through a fully funded scholarship awarded based on academic merit.